Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: A System for System Generation

 \paragraph{Importance of Regression Tracking \& Rollbacks.} LLM coding agents are effective at generating code changes but are systematically unreliable at recognizing when a change has made things worse.
 A Bespoke Agent that has just introduced a regression will often attempt to fix it with further changes, compounding the problem rather than reverting it.
 To prevent this, our system tracks the performance impact of every change the Bespoke Agent makes through an external monitor that is entirely outside the Bespoke Agent's control.
 After each change, the benchmark tool reports the updated runtime for all affected queries, and the external monitor compares this against the most recent correct code base, which we call the \emph{accepted baseline}.
 If a regression is detected, the monitor immediately rolls back the Bespoke Agent's changes to the last known-good state and signals the Bespoke Agent to explore a different direction.
 This ensures that in case the Bespoke-Agent fails to recognize its own degradation, it cannot accidentally continue on a regressed state and potentially get stuck in a suboptimal direction.
 This mechanism ensures that the synthesis process is monotonically improving and that the Bespoke Agent's exploration of the optimization space never undoes progress that has already been validated.

 \paragraph{Code Versioning Enables Reproducibility and Recovery.} Every incremental change the Bespoke Agent makes to the codebase is tracked by a high-performance snapshotting system that we have built on top of Git (see \textcircled{4} of Figure \ref{fig:system_overview}).
 This versioning layer serves three purposes.
 First, it is the foundation on which the rollback process operates, since every snapshot represents a state to which the monitor can return if a regression is detected.
 Second, it enables full reproducibility of the synthesis process, because the complete sequence of code states from initial storage layout through final optimized engine can be replayed at any point.
 This is particularly valuable when a human engineer wishes to inspect or modify a specific intermediate state or to adjust a prompt and observe the downstream effect without re-running the entire synthesis from scratch.
 Third, versioning provides a durable backup of all intermediate states, which protects against infrastructure failures that would otherwise require synthesis to restart from the beginning.
-Together, these properties make the synthesis process not just fast and reliable but also transparent and recoverable at every stage.
+Together, these properties make the synthesis process not just fast and reliable but also transparent and recoverable at every stage. \paragraph{Lessons Learned: Infrastructure as the Enabler of LLM-Driven Synthesis.} Taken together, these infrastructure components reflect a central lesson from building Bespoke OLAP: LLMs perform substantially better when presented with specific and bounded subproblems.
+Hotpatching, conversation branching, context compaction, fuzzy correctness testing, and external regression monitoring all exist for this reason.
+Each component reduces the complexity of the problem the agent faces at any given moment, ensuring it always operates on a concrete and verifiable task rather than an underspecified global objective.
+The value of the pipeline is therefore not in making the LLM smarter, but in structuring the synthesis task so that the LLM's strengths are exploited and its failure modes are contained.